Optional outpointThe index of the output in the transaction from which this input is spent.

 A.K.A.
 Outpoint Transaction ID

-sequenceThe positive, 32-bit unsigned integer used as the "sequence number" for this input.
+Optional sequenceThe positive, 32-bit unsigned integer used as the "sequence number" for this input.

-If undefined, this defaults to 0
+If undefined, this defaults to 0.

 A sequence number is a complex bitfield that can encode several properties about an input:

-, and the minimum number of blocks or length of
+OP_CHECKSEQUENCEVERIFY, and the minimum number of blocks or length of

 time that has passed since this input's source transaction was mined (up

-to approximately 1 year).OP_CHECKLOCKTIMEVERIFY
+to approximately 1 year).OP_CHECKLOCKTIMEVERIFYSequence Age Support

 Sequence number age is enforced by mining consensus – a transaction is invalid until it has "aged" such that all outputs referenced by its age-enabled inputs are at least as old as claimed by their respective sequence numbers.